forestryio/forestry.io/hugo/content/blog/5-ways-to-handle-forms-on-your-static-site.md

 **Biggest Downside:**  Submissions are persisted in email, like Formspree

 ### Spam Countermeasures
 FormPlug also offers a honeypot field using the name `_honeypot`.
 In my experience, honeypot fields are reasonably effective on their own.
-They don’t seem very hard to thwart, though, and I wouldn’t be surprised if at some point they will become utterly useless.
+They don’t seem very hard to thwart, though, and I wouldn’t be surprised if at some point they become utterly useless.

 FormPlug also allows you to [encrypt your email address](https://github.com/danielireson/formplug-serverless#encryption) so it isn’t exposed on the frontend.